Accommodation · Last updated 1 June 2026

 Booking Tips for Summer 2026

-Summer 2026 is shaping up to be busier than usual in La Linea.
-The treaty opening is attracting media attention and there is genuine curiosity from travellers who want to experience the changed border.
-Add in the normal summer peak (July and August are the busiest months in this part of Spain) and availability is going to tighten.
+Summer 2026 is shaping up to be busier than usual along this stretch of coast.
+The treaty opening is drawing real media attention and curiosity from visitors who want to experience the changed border firsthand.
+Add the standard July-August peak for southern Spain and availability at the better properties will tighten quickly.

-• Check refundable rate options if your dates are flexible — the opening ceremony details may affect your preferred visit window
+• Check refundable rate options if your dates are flexible, exact border arrangements and any opening events may shift your preferred visit window

-• Mid-week stays in late July and August are easier to find than weekend stays
+• Mid-week stays in late July and August are easier to secure than weekend nights

 Frequently Asked Questions

-How far is La Linea from Gibraltar after the border opens?
+How far is La Linea from Gibraltar after the treaty comes into effect?

-Are La Linea hotels on major booking platforms?
+Are La Linea hotels listed on major booking platforms?

 Is La Linea safe for tourists?

 Yes.
-The town has a mixed reputation historically but the tourist-facing areas — town centre, beachfront, near the border — are perfectly normal and safe.
-The same common-sense precautions that apply anywhere in southern Spain apply here.
-Hundreds of thousands of people live and work here without issue.
+The tourist-facing areas, the town centre, beachfront, and the area near the border crossing, are normal and safe.
+The same common-sense awareness that applies anywhere in southern Spain applies here.
+La Linea has a population of around 64,499 (as of January 2025) and hundreds of thousands of people live and work in the wider Campo de Gibraltar area without issue.

 Can I pay in euros at La Linea hotels?

-Yes — La Linea is in Spain, so euros are the currency.
-Gibraltar uses the Gibraltar pound (which exchanges 1:1 with GBP).
-Many Gibraltar businesses also accept euros but at less favourable rates.
-Staying in La Linea and spending euros keeps things simple.
+Yes.
+La Linea is in Spain, so euros are the standard currency at all hotels and restaurants.
+Gibraltar uses the Gibraltar pound, which exchanges 1:1 with GBP.
+Many Gibraltar businesses accept euros but at less favourable rates.
+Staying in La Linea and paying in euros keeps everything straightforward.

 Ethan Roworth